pin0S/learningML/log.md

 Thoughts: I definitely rushed through that section, key learning and I keep saying this is been patient.
 If I look at how far I've come from day 1 it is already crazy progress so no need to rush obviously this is longer than a 100 day journey it will gone on long after I've finsihed my 100 day log.

 Looking forward to the weekend with friends, although a little melancholy I won't be able to dedicate 8 hours + to ML.
 I will still get my 1-2 hours in.

+## Day 12: August 17, 2018

+Today's Progress: Finished going through Octave at the airport

+Thoughts: THe syntax is fine as always you have to google things and look up the documentation as you go.
+Won't get heaps donw over the weekend as I'm catching up with the guys in Melbourne.

+## Day 13 & 14: August, 18 & 19, 2018

+Progress: Spent time just going through Sentdex starcraft tutorial as that is the area of deep learning the excited me to get into Machine learning

+Thoughts: A lessoned learned for this up comming weekend in which I have Pycon AU I need to get up early to go through my study so that I can also enjoy Pycon with out worrying where I will fit the time in for study.

+## Day 15: August 20, 2018

+Today's Progress: Assignemnt done (except the optional part which I will do during the week) onto week 3 Logistic regression

+Thoughts: Often I feel like I'm not getting anywhere or learning what I should be.
+I constantly struggle with the thought of trying another course and then may be it will all click.
+But I need to keep reminding myself that before I started I wasn't sure what gradient descent was or what logisic regression was.
+Paitence, Paitence and Paitence is what I need to keep preaching to myself.